TuragaLab/snapshotscope/README.md

 * A differentiable simulation of a 3D snapshot microscope.
 * Scripts to recreate experiments from the paper, both using the microscope and using DLMD for computational photography reconstruction.
 * Implementations of FourierNet/FourierUNet architectures from the paper.
 This is a dependency for running the experiments, but not for using the simulation.
 These are included in this repository for ease of replication.
-If you just want implementations of FourierNets, you can obtain implementations for both PyTorch and JAX/Flax from [TuragaLab/fouriernet](https://github.com/TuragaLab/fouriernet) (**coming soon**).
+If you just want implementations of FourierNets, you can obtain implementations for both PyTorch and JAX/Flax from [TuragaLab/fouriernet](https://github.com/TuragaLab/fouriernet).

 What is **not** included:
 * This repository does **not** include the data required to run the experiments.
-The data can be obtained from [Figshare](https://figshare.com) (**coming soon**).
+The data can be obtained from [Figshare](https://janelia.figshare.com/articles/dataset/Zebrafish_volumes_dataset_for_FourierNets_enable_the_design_of_highly_non-local_optical_encoders_for_computational_imaging_/25277269?file=44666881).
+You can place the contents of that folder in the folder labeled `data` at the top level of this repository.

 # Installation